Bill Gates - Bill & Melinda Gates Foundation Trust Portfolio

 Shares: 2,534,362

 FedEx offers exposure to global logistics and delivery services, essential for e-commerce growth and worldwide supply chains.
-This position supports a sector poised for long-term expansion amid increasing digital commerce.
+This position supports a sector poised for long-term expansion amid increasing digital commerce, though the stock has declined 5.20% since reporting.

 10